 Matthew 7:1 says, “Do not judge, or you will be judged.”
 Romans 3:23 says, “All have sinned and fallen short.”

 Villain redemption is one of the main themes in The Aerowyn Tales twisted fairy tale series.
-Along with that, this trilogy has everything you need for the perfect saga: action, adventure, heroes, romance, and mythical creatures.
+Along with that, the trilogy has everything a reader needs for the perfect saga: action, adventure, heroes, romance, and mythical creatures.

-Books can arm readers with weapons to fight the darkness.
+Books can arm readers with weapons to fight the good vs. evil battle.
 Our favorite literature isn’t only an entertaining respite from a world gone haywire.
 It can teach us how to navigate through the upside-down sea of humankind.

-Currently I’m re-reading Harry Potter and I’ve often compared it to Star Wars, which is another one of my favorites.
-Lord Voldemort and the Dark Lord have the usual things many villains have in common: they love power and will do whatever it takes to maintain it.
-Then you have your main heroes Harry Potter and Luke Skywalker who start out clueless about their potential capabilities.
-Add their friends and allies such as Ron, Hermione, Leia, and Han Solo, which is a great blueprint for good vs. evil.
+Harry Potter can be compared to Star Wars when you look at the war of good vs. evil.
+Lord Voldemort and the Dark Lord Vader have the usual things many villains have in common: they love power and will do whatever it takes to maintain it.
+The main heroes, Harry Potter and Luke Skywalker, start out clueless about their potential capabilities to fight evil.
+Their friends and allies: Ron, Hermione, Leia, and Han Solo, show a great blueprint for how good vs. evil finds success.
 Friends, family, love, courage, loyalty, and strength ensure victory.
-God has the blueprint in the Bible, but even with God on your side, a team of people throughout your life to cheer you on makes the path easier to cross.
+In the real world, God has the blueprint in the Bible, but even with God on your side, a team of people throughout your life to cheer you on makes the war easier to win.

 Maybe you’ve been on the wrong side at one time, or you know someone who currently is.
-Perhaps my stories and other ones can show how mercy works.
-I still believe in consequences even if a villain is repentant.
+Perhaps The Aerowyn Tales and other stories can show how mercy works.
+There should be consequences for actions even if a villain repents, but it shouldn’t define the rest of their life.
 The world would be a better place if all were accountable for their choices.
-But when a villain truly wants to change, forgiveness needs to be available.
+But when a villain truly wants to change, forgiveness should be available.

 “It is our choices, Harry, that show what we truly are, far more than our abilities.” ~ Harry Potter Chamber of Secrets